emilpeychev/K8s-cluster-admin-access/README.md

 - User access (limited access for other cluster users, usually limited to name space(s))
 - Service account access (access allowing applications `Jenkins` to perform actions on the cluster)

+### Auto create with script

+`Before you start` you should know that there is `a fully automated interractive script` that will create the `admin user` for you.
+If you want to do that read the `README.md` in the `admin-setup directory`.

 ### Admin access

 Prerequisites: